DVS-Lab/StayGo2-DataInBrief/README.md

 Within the bids subdirectory, we include the following tracked folders:

-(phenotypes): Psychosocial measures of behavior.
+[phenotypes](bids/phenotypes): Psychosocial measures of behavior.
 This folder includes survey data for each participant.
 Included are ABIS, DOSPERT, ECOG, Loneliness, PROMIS, and SevenUp SevenDown.
-(sourcedata): behavioral data from the predictive decision-making task.
+[sourcedata](bids/sourcedata): behavioral data from the predictive decision-making task.
 Participants are ordered in folders of sub-001 through sub-360.

 ## Code